Eat. Educate. Empower.

 2015 - We changed our name!

-Becoming Vetri Community Partnership solidified our identity as a community-serving organization and kick-started our mission to Eat, Educate, and Empower!
+Becoming Vetri Community Partnership solidified our identity as a community-serving organization and kick-started our mission of providing nutrition education through cooking.

 2016 - We launched two new programs